ibm-cloud-docs/app-configuration/ac-integrate-sdk-android.md

        val value = feature.getCurrentValue("entityId", entityAttributes)
    }
    ```
-   {:codeblock}
+   {: codeblock}

 - **Get single property**

    ```kotlin
    val property: Property? = appConfiguration.getProperty("propertyId")
    ```
-   {:codeblock}
+   {: codeblock}

 - **Get all properties**

    ```kotlin
    val properties: HashMap<String, Property>? = appConfiguration.getProperties();
    ```
-   {:codeblock}
+   {: codeblock}

 - **Property evaluation**

    You can use the `property.getCurrentValue()` method to evaluate the value of the property.
-You should pass an unique `entityId` as the parameter to perform the property evaluation.
+Pass a unique `entityId` as the parameter to perform the property evaluation.
 If the property is configured with segments in the {{site.data.keyword.appconfig_short}} service, you can set the attributes values as a *JSONObject*.

    ```kotlin
    JSONObject entityAttributes = new JSONObject();